 We find that the median is a better measure of the "middle salary" than the mean, as it is not affected by outliers - those responses that are on the far extremes of a normal response.
-We do not report the mean or "average" salary.
+We do not report the mean or "average" salary, but the median is a good number to think of as a "typical" PA within that category.

 Why do you list salary and bonuses separately?
-What is the total compensation I should expect?
+What total compensation should I expect?

 When negotiating for a job, PAs need to know what salary or hourly wage is appropriate for their position, separate from whatever bonus might also be offered.
 Because salary is generally negotiable, along with some benefits, while bonus is typically not, we keep these separate to facilitate the negotiation process.
+You will notice in our report that bonuses are included in the salary tables rather than in hourly tables.
+While this may seem as though we only report annual bonuses for salaried workers, these numbers reflect bonuses of all PAs, regardless of base compensation type.